 The 780-square-meters penthouse located in The IVY, adjacent to the eminent “The Laburnum”, Gurgaon, exudes sophistication and panache from every aspect.

 Wrapped up with frosted film, the glass entrance door provides some privacy to the family whilst giving a hint of the house to the visitors even before they enter.
-The glow of natural light on the door keeps varying throughout the day which gives it a transposable character.
-The double height bookshelf acts as a memory shelf exhibiting the owner’s collectibles.
-The entrance lobby is perspective driven wherein the bookshelf and the flooring pattern helps in exaggerating the sense of depth and pulls the eye of the visitor till the end of the hallway.
+The glow of natural light on the door keeps varying throughout the day, which gives it a transposable character.
+The double-height bookshelf acts as a memory shelf exhibiting the owner’s collectables.
+The entrance lobby is perspective driven, wherein the bookshelf and the flooring pattern help exaggerate the sense of depth and pull the eye of the visitor till the end of the hallway.
 Brass lamps are placed such that they further accentuate the linear movement.
-Next to the double height bookshelf in the entrance lobby is a study that maximizes daylight penetration and uses that for a dramatic effect to enhance the overall scale and experience of the apartment.
+Next to the double-height bookshelf in the entrance lobby is a study that maximizes daylight penetration and uses that for a dramatic effect to enhance the overall scale and experience of the apartment.

-Overlooking sits a red bench in the balcony on the first floor which complements the red and gold chairs of the dining table.
-Hand blown glass and cast glass light fixtures finished in brass for an extra touch of glamour lighten up the dining and living room.
+Overlooking sits a red bench on the balcony on the first floor, which complements the red and gold chairs of the dining table.
+Hand-blown glass and cast glass light fixtures are finished in brass for an extra touch of glamour to lighten up the dining and living room.
 The bar is wedged between these two spaces instilling a feeling of openness and continuum throughout the first floor.
-Following an “eclectic luxury” approach that is both progressive and modern in nature, it creates an image that juxtaposes well designed modern architecture with motley works of furniture and art.
+Following an eclectic luxury approach that is both progressive and modern in nature, it creates an image that juxtaposes well-designed modern architecture with motley works of furniture and art.